GeoNode/geonode/docs/usage/managing_documents/document_editing.rst

 Editing the Document Metadata
 -----------------------------

-You can edit the metadata of your document through the buttons shown in the red rectangle in picture below.
+You can edit the metadata of your document through the buttons shown in the red rectangle in below picture.

 .. figure:: img/document_metadata_editing_buttons.png
     :align: center